GHvW/gose/README.md

 ## Rationale
 `gose` is an experiment.
 Like the [beer of the same name](https://en.wikipedia.org/wiki/Gose), it may sound really gross.
 But it wouldn't exist if no one liked it, right?

 I'm exploring using Go style error handling in C#.
 If you believe in reserving exceptions for the "truly exceptional" you need a something other than exceptions to handle errors in C#.
 C# doesn't have an form of Union type so a true `Either` or `Result` type isn't an option at this point.
 You could easily make your own error handling type, but then you either need to recreate it in every project, or create a library around it and use that library in every project.
-If you build other libraries with your new error type and expose it in the libraries API, everyone who uses your other libraries is forced into your error handling package as well.
+If you build other libraries with your new error type and expose that type in the library's API, everyone who uses your other libraries is forced into your error handling package as well.

 I'm wondering if Go style error handling can give us a convention for error handling that's built into the language.
 If we build libraries with the pattern, we're not exposing anything our consumers don't already have.
 Tuples are built into C#.